 Bloom in that hard spot!
 Let God's resurrection power soften the soil of your precious heart with hope and joy and peace!"

 When the marriage is hard, press in to God's promises.
 When the job is frustrating, press in to His life-giving Word.
 When the parenting is hair-pulling, press in to His peace and long-suffering.
 When the _____________ is tough, press in to Jesus.

 Press in.
 Learn to be content.
 Like Paul, unwaveringly believe that whatever hard situation is before you; it is God’s will for you to make the most of it.

-For me, when I'm in those hard places, I repeatedly pray, "Your will, not mine, Lord.
+Our hearts have to repeatedly pray, "Your will, not mine, Lord.
 Your will, not mine.
 Change my heart to beat like Yours."
-Here are some verses I press into in those hard places:

 Marriage - Ephesians 4:32, 1 Peter 3:1-4, 1 Corinthians 7:16, Ephesians 5:22, 31-33,